- Free Standard Delivery Over £45

 - Problems with digestion or heartburn

-- Stools have blood in them, or tarry or dark in colour.
+- Stools have blood in them, or are tarry or dark in colour.

-Using Naproxen while pregnant or nursing is not advised.
-See a doctor or chemist for guidance if the pain you are experiencing is too great for paracetamol alone.
+Using Naproxen tablets while pregnant or breastfeeding is not usually advised unless recommended by a doctor.
+See a doctor or pharmacist for guidance if the pain you are experiencing is too great for paracetamol alone.

 Blood Circulation and Naproxen

-When taken over an extended period of time or if you already have heart problems, naproxen may slightly raise your chance of having a heart attack or stroke.
+When taken over an extended period of time or if you already have heart problems, Naproxen may slightly raise your chance of having a heart attack or stroke.
 Naproxen should not be taken either before or after any type of cardiac surgery.
+Your prescriber will consider your heart and circulation history before recommending Naproxen tablets.

 Your Stomach and Naproxen

 Consistent usage of Naproxen may result in internal bleeding in the intestines or stomach.
-If left untreated, this can be deadly.
+If left untreated, this can be serious or even life-threatening.

 You should constantly be on the lookout for stomach discomfort, indigestion, blood in the stool, or dark, tarry stools when taking Naproxen.
-If you have any of these symptoms, get help right once.
+If you have any of these symptoms, get help immediately.
+Your prescriber may also prescribe a PPI such as Lansoprazole alongside Naproxen tablets if you are at higher risk of stomach problems.

 Side Effects